hausdorff/snapchat-fs/README.md

 ```

-The `sfs` config file looks something like this:
+The `sfs` config file will then look something like this:

 ```
 USERNAME=bobby_murphy